Betty Little

 Elizabeth O'Connor Little (born September 28, 1940) is a former New York State Senator.
 A member of the Republican Party, she was first elected in 2002.
 She served in the 45th Senate District, which includes all or part of Clinton, Essex, Franklin, Hamilton, Warren and Washington Counties.

 Background

 Little was born in Glens Falls on September 28, 1940.
-Little is a graduate of the College of Saint Rose with a degree in Elementary Education.
+She graduated from the College of Saint Rose with an education degree.
 She has worked as both teacher and a realtor.

 Little has six children and seventeen grandchildren.
 She is divorced.

 Political career

 Little first entered public service as a member and later Chair of the Town of Queensbury Recreation Commission.
 In 1986 she was elected to serve as an At-Large Supervisor to the Warren County Board of Supervisors for the Town of Queensbury, where she served on numerous boards and committees and as County Budget Officer in 1990 and 1991.

 In 1995, Little won a special election to serve in the New York State Assembly, and would serve in the Assembly until winning election to the Senate in 2002.